naoki-egami/DIDdesign/README.md

 <img src="man/figures/README-panel_fit_plot-1.png" width="100%" style="display: block; margin: auto;" />

-## The Standard DID Design with Repeated Cross-sectional Data
+## The Basic DID Design with Repeated Cross-sectional Data

 Sometimes, each period consists of different units, instead of repeated observations of the same units. `did()` can handle such “repeated